-What does fresh tuna steaks taste like
+What fresh tuna steaks tastes like

 The easy way to cook tuna steaks

 - Get your skillet real hot.
 Use a cast iron skillet if you have it.

 - Let it sit for a few minutes and it will cook a bit more.